weifengliu-ssslab/Benchmark_SpTRSV_using_CSC/README.md

 1. AMD Radeon Fury X GPU in a host with AMD APP SDK 2.9.1 and Ubuntu 15.04 64-bit Linux installed.
 2. AMD Radeon 290X GPU in a host with AMD APP SDK 2.9.1 and Ubuntu 15.04 64-bit Linux installed.

+Note that an OpenCL 2.0 device is required for running the code.

 - Data type

 1. The code supports both double precision and single precision SpTRSV.
 Use ``make VALUE_TYPE=double`` for double precision or ``make VALUE_TYPE=float`` for single precision.